Minsuk Cho

-Minsuk Cho (조민석; born 1966 in Seoul, South Korea) is a South Korean architect.
+Minsuk Cho (조민석; born 1966) is a South Korean architect.

 Early life and education

 Minsuk Cho was born in Seoul and graduated from the Architectural Engineering Department of Yonsei University (Seoul, Korea) and the Graduate School of Architecture at Columbia University (New York, USA).

 Career

 Minsuk Cho began his professional career working for Kolatan/MacDonald Studio, and Polshek and Partners in New York, and later moved to the Netherlands to work for OMA.
 Through these jobs, he gained experience in a wide range of architectural and urban projects implemented in various locations.
 With partner James Slade, he established Cho Slade Architecture in 1998 in New York City to be engaged in various projects both in the U.S. and Korea.
 In 2003, he came back to Korea to open his own firm, Mass Studies.

-His representative works include "Pixel House", "Dalki Theme Park", "Nature Poem", "Boutique Monaco", "Seoul Commune 2026", "S-Trenue", "Ann Demeulemeester Shop", "Ring Dome", "Xi Gallery,", "World Expo 2010 Shanghai: Korea Pavilion" and "Daum Space.1".
+His representative works include "Pixel House", "Dalki Theme Park", "Nature Poem", "Boutique Monaco", "Seoul Commune 2026", "S-Trenue", "Ann Demeulemeester Shop", "Ring Dome", "Xi Gallery", "World Expo 2010 Shanghai: Korea Pavilion" and "Daum Space.1".